sam-snarr/sudoku-gui/README.md

 # sudoku-gui

 Uses the backtracking algorithm to solve the puzzle.
+Lets user try and solve it.

 ![picture](sudoku_example.png)